rickspark4/Disease_Prediction/README.md

 Note- I also attached Word file to explain Naive Bayes with Dummy Example where i also explained what exactly happens during Training Phase.

+Note1- Creating Api of this ML tool could be the good idea which can eleminate things like selecting symptoms from dictionary provided in prediction.py file, but i wasn't good at creating front end thats why i skipped API part.